abunuwas/ejabberd_build/README.md

 The whole build process is organized in four scripts:

-1. ejabberd_build_centos.sh: this script is the entry point of the process.
+1. *ejabberd_build_centos.sh*: this script is the entry point of the process.
 It takes care of major configurations, building Ejabberd, and executing the scripts listed below.

-2. build-erlang-17.0_centos.h: this script builds Erlang 17 for CentOS.
+2. *build-erlang-17.0_centos.sh*: this script builds Erlang 17 for CentOS.

-3. postgres_install_centos.sh: this script installs and configures postgres.
+3. *postgres_install_centos.sh*: this script installs and configures postgres.
 It also creates a user admin and a database ejabberd with the schema required to work with Ejabberd.

-4. nginx_build_centos.sh: this script installs and configures Nginx to work as a reversed proxy for the Restful API of Ejabberd (through mod_restful).
+4. *nginx_build_centos.sh*: this script installs and configures Nginx to work as a reversed proxy for the Restful API of Ejabberd (through mod_restful).

 ## What they do